michaelgruczel/build-you-own-paas-conference-resources/README.md

 ## vagrant

 Vagrant provides a declarative configuration file which describes all your software requirements, packages, operating system configuration, users, and more.
-Using a provider like virtal box you can automate creation and orchestration of vms.
-This is useful in order to create reproducable development environments which are as equal as possible to the production system.
+Using a provider like virtual box you can automate creation and orchestration of vms.
+This is useful in order to create reproducible development environments which are as equal as possible to the production system.

 Install vagrant and virtual box and execute: